Architecture

 - Multi-Product Support: By switching different

-contentdirectories, multiple product documentations can be supported within the same codebase. - Low-Code Integration: Since content is separated from UI, we can more easily inject dynamic low-code component demos.
+contentdirectories, multiple product documentations can be supported - Low-Code Integration: Since content is separated from UI, we can more easily inject dynamic low-code component demos